UW-COSC3011/syllabus/README.md

 want to talk about your current standing, see me during office hours.

-### Basic Course Schedule:
+#### Basic Course Schedule: ####

-The academic calendar that can be accessed from WyoWeb, shows 'important' dates.
+The academic calendar that can be accessed from WyoWeb, shows *important* dates.
 The ones that most concern us are:

-* January 27, First classe
+* January 22, First class
-* March 16-20, Spring Break
-* March 19, Midterm Grades due
+* March 25, Midterm Grades due
+* March 31-April 4, Spring Break
-* May 08, Last day of classes
+* May 6, Last day of classes
-* May 13, Final Exam, 10:00 AM -- 12:15 PM
+* May 14, Final Exam, 10:15 AM -- 12:15 PM
-* May 16, Commencement
+* May 15, Commencement

-### Notes:
+#### Notes: ####

-* The exams for this course will be "comprehensive" in that you will be responsible for all of the course material assigned, discussed, or covered in any way from the first day of the course up until the start of the exam.
+* The exams for this course will be **comprehensive** in that you will be responsible for all of the course material assigned, discussed, or covered in any way from the first day of the course up until the start of the exam.
 Any change in the schedule for an exam will be announced at least two (2) class periods in advance.

-* Exam questions will normally be of the short answer, multiple choice, true/false, fill-in, or essay type.
+* Exam questions will normally be of the short answer or essay type.
 If you have any question about what that means in terms how you should answer, please ask me.

 * Office hours are kept for the benefit of the students.
 They are intended to be set times when the instructor is known to be available in his office to